UIU-CP-COMMUNITY/.github/profile/README.md

     Follow the rules and guidelines of any competitions or events hosted by UIU-CP-COMMUNITY.
     Ask for help and offer help in a constructive manner.
 We are all here to learn and grow together.

-> If you have any questions or concerns, please reach out to one of our administrators.
+> If you have any questions or concerns, please reach out to one of our administrators or mail us at computerclub@cse.uiu.ac.bd or uiucpcommunity@gmail.com

 # License
 > All content in this repository is licensed under the [MIT License](https://github.com/UIU-CP-COMMUNITY/.github/blob/main/LICENSE).